 Configuring SSIS FTP Connection Manager

-In this example, we show how to create or configure SSIS FTP Connection Manager.
+This example shows how to create or configure SSIS FTP Connection Manager.

 Right-click on the Connection Managers folder present in the solution explorer and select the New Connection Manager option from the context menu.